basho/basho_docs/content/riak/ts/1.4.0/using/core-fundamentals.md

 <a href="http://docs.basho.com/riak/kv/2.1.4/configuring/managing/" target="_blank">Managing Configuration</a> will show you how to retrieve your configuration, check your settings, and debug your configuration.

-<a href="http://docs.basho.com/riak/kv/2.1.4/configuring/reference/" target="_blank">Configuration Reference</a> provides you with everything you will ever need to know about configuring Riak core.
+<a href="http://docs.basho.com/riak/kv/2.1.4/configuring/reference/" target="_blank">Configuration Reference</a> provides you with everything you need to know about configuring Riak core.

 <a href="http://docs.basho.com/riak/kv/2.1.4/configuring/load-balancing-proxy/" target="_blank">Load Balancing</a> will walk you through configuring a load balancer with your Riak cluster.